CoherentLabs/GameUIComponents/components/form-control/README.md

 # Accessing the XMLHttpRequest

 An XMLHttpRequest is created when a form is submitted.
+It is helpful to access this XHR in case you need to check the status of the request, the response.
+If you want to do something on success/error.
 You can access this request through the properties of the form control:

 ```html
 <gameface-form-control id="my-form" action="http://localhost:3000/options" method="POST">